Raw Milk Laws by State & Country

 Comprehensive legal guide to raw milk regulations across all 50 US states and beyond.

-This interactive map and comprehensive database shows the legal status of raw milk in every state.
-Click on a state to learn about its specific regulations, whether sales are legal, if herdshares are allowed, and find official government resources with the latest information.
+This interactive map shows the legal status of raw milk in every state.
+Click a state to learn about its specific regulations.

 Legal Disclaimer: This information is provided for educational purposes only and is not legal advice.
 For specific legal guidance, contact us or consult your attorney.
 For legal defense resources, visit the Farm to Consumer Legal Defense Fund.